Master Localized Numbers in 5 Minutes

 .format(monetary_value);

-• Java has the NumberFormat class, which provides methods for formatting numbers and parsing currencies.
-Python, on the other hand, has the locale module for similar purposes.
+• Java has the NumberFormat class which provides methods for formatting numbers and parsing currencies.
+Python has the locale module for similar purposes.

-• Always ensure that the user knows which currency they're dealing with, especially in e-commerce settings.
-Consider giving options for currency conversion or displaying an approximate value in the user's local currency next to the original amount.
+• Always make sure the user knows which currency they are dealing with especially in e-commerce.
+Consider giving options for currency conversion or displaying an approximate value in the user’s local currency next to the original amount.

 Phone numbers localization

-Each country has its unique phone number structure, length, rules, and country calling codes.
-These codes vary greatly, from +1 for the United States and Canada to +91 for India.
+Each country has its own phone number structure, length, rules and country calling codes.
+These codes vary greatly from +1 for United States and Canada to +91 for India.

 Country/region Country code Sample phone number Notes